Bearded Collies make GREAT Therapy Dogs!

 calmly greet patients and gently offer their kisses.

-dog “test.”
+“test.”
 Our hats off to those owners and Beardies committed to

 therapy dog programs and the Beardie love they share with others.

-Sandy in 2016 Sandy Dubin gave an excellent explanation of the
+In 2016 Sandy Dubin gave an excellent explanation of the

 differences between Therapy dog vs Emotional Support (ESA) vs